|ALSEP Deployment||Ending the First Day|

 118:04:38 Shepard: It (the ETB)'s not very heavy.

-118:04:46 Shepard: Okay; SRC is closed.
-Wow.
+118:04:46 Shepard: Okay; (sounding like he’s struggling with the SRC latch) (Get the) SRC closed now.
 (Pause) (Reading his checklist to make sure he's got everything in) Okay, so SRC serial 07, Houston, contains, then, the organic control sample, the fines from the comprehensive sample, and the extra fines from that small crater we collected near the LM.

 118:05:18 Mitchell: Okay.

 118:05:19 McCandless: Roger; we copy those in the SRC.